nagyist/generator-hoodie/README.md

 ### Develop
 - Run `grunt server`.
 This will start hoodie in the background and open up a browser tab, serving files from `http://localhost:9000` per default.
 Now grunt takes care of compiling the `jade` and `stylus` files, will reload the tab on changes in our code and so on.

-**Note**: At the moment, the `hoodie start` in the background opens a tab, too.
-This one will give you an error, as the mentioned `www` folder is not present.
-Use the tab opened by grunt (`http://localhost:9000`) instead.

 ### Deploy
 - When the hoodie app is ready for prime time, run `grunt build`.
 This will minimize and concat all the js, css, optimize images and so on.
 All these production ready files end up in the `www` folder.
 - Copy the `www` folder and the `package.json` to your server.